hiqdev/yii2-module-pages/README.md

 - different page formats: markdown, twig, PHP
 - extracting front matter

+The idea is to create general mechanism of site pages.
+Pages are taken from and saved to repository.
+And you can provide any compatible repository, so pages can be taken from:

+- files (the default repository provided with this package)
+- any database
+- any API

 ## Installation

 The preferred way to install this yii2-extension is through [composer](http://getcomposer.org/download/).